localytics/serverless-slackbot-scaffold/template/README.md

 ## Configuration

-Install the necessary node modules by running `npm install` in both the root directory and `slackbot` directory:
+Install the necessary node modules by running `npm install` in the root of the repository:

     $ npm install
-    $ cd slackbot
-    $ npm install

 ## Deployment

-Deploy the resources:

-    $ sls resources deploy

-Next, deploy the function and endpoint:

-    $ cd slackbot
+This project uses `serverless` for deployment.
+Trigger the `serverless` CLI through the `sls` command, and use that to deploy:

-    $ sls dash deploy
+    $ sls deploy

 Take the postback url, enter it into the slack integration configuration, and save.